JerichoGroup/isaac_core_2023/extensions/omni.sim.position/docs/README.md

-# OmniGraph Extension [omni.sim.template]
+# OmniGraph Extension [omni.sim.position]
-This extension is a template for all future users to use to see the expected extension structure that isaacsim expects
+This extension binds all the omni graph nodes that read or parse position data from all kind of sources